-Why did a young girl make such a drastic transition?
-How was she able to carry out these unthinkable crimes?
-And how come she was able to walk free?
+Why did a young girl carry out these unthinkable crimes?
+And why was she able to walk free?

 The Drastic Transition Of Jasmine Richardson

 Jasmine Richardson and Jeremy Steinke met at a punk rock show.
 Before Richardson met Steinke, she was described as a happy and social girl.
 However, that changed once Richardson began seeing the 23-year-old Steinke, who was 11 years older.

 Richardson was instantly taken with the goth lifestyle as she’d become a member on the website VampireFreaks.com and would wear dark makeup to make her look much older than she was.

 From the age of 13, Steinke had developed an elaborate persona.
 Wearing a vial of blood around his neck, he claimed to be a “300-year-old werewolf.”